pombase/website/src/docs/documentation/advanced-search.md

 to the primary transcript.
 Enter the desired minimum and maximum number and click "Search".

+%%if db=JaponicusDB
+#### Protein with orthologs
+Choose a species from the pulldown menu to retrieve all *S. japonicus* genes with a curated ortholog in the selected species.
+%%end db=JaponicusDB

 %%if db=PomBase
+#### Orthologs and conservation

-#### Taxonomic conservation
+##### Taxonomic conservation

 Choose one of the descriptions from the pulldown menu.
 See the [gene page documentation](documentation/taxonomic-conservation) for more information.

+##### Protein with orthologs

+Choose a species from the pulldown menu to retrieve all *S. pombe* genes with a curated ortholog in the selected species.

 #### Characterisation status

 Choose one of the descriptions from the pulldown menu.
 See the [gene characterisation page](status/gene-characterisation) for more information.
+%%end db=PomBase

 ### Search tips
 [FAQ](/faq) entries relevant to using the advanced search are organised here by topic.
 Several of the topics also correspond to gene page sections.
-%%end db=PomBase

 #### Phenotype searches